Overtorment/Cashier-BTC/README.md

 Open http://localhost:2222 in browser, you should see 'Cashier-BTC reporting for duty'.
 That's it, ready to use.
-Use tools like supervisord or foreverjs if necessary.
+Use tools like supervisord or foreverjs to keep it running.

 License
 -------